Computation Offloading in Heterogeneous Vehicular Edge Networks: On-line and Off-policy Bandit Solutions: System Model

 Based on the discussion above, the offloading decision in dynamic vehicular environments is twofold.
 First, an EU selects the optimal network to offload its task, based on the level of congestion.
-Afterwards, it selects a BS in the selected network type having a high probability on the reception of the result of the offloaded task. \textit{The goal is to address latency minimization problem by a suitable selection of the network and BS for computation offloading.}
+Afterwards, it selects a BS in the selected network type having a high probability on the reception of the result of the offloaded task.
+Since in VEC scenarios, latency is mainly dominated by waiting time, in the rest of the paper we focus on waiting time minimization. \textit{Thus, the goal is to address waiting time minimization problem, by a suitable selection of the network and BS for computation offloading.}